nolim1t/nolim1t.github.io/_drafts/2010s-decade-in-review.md

 * Visited China for the first time (not just Shenzhen)
 * Visited South Korea for the first time

 ## 2015 - Buidl

 * Started work on building up a startup in Taipei
 * Attended RubyConf Taiwan for the first time.
 Met some amazingly smart people who also become conference buddies in future visits (some were from previous years)
 * Attended what would be the LAST Ruby Kaigi, but they ended up hosting them.
-* Attended first bitcoin conference
+* Attended my first bitcoin conference

 ## 2016 - Transitions